amiekisiak/Console-Finances/README.md

 ## Description

- This challenge aims to use the concepts learned to write code in JavaScript for analyzing a company's financial records.
+ This challenge aims to use the concepts learned to write code in JavaScript for analysing a company's financial records.

 The calculation must include: